 Jeanette was appointed Chair of the On the Line Board in December 2015.
 She is a dedicated and inspiring senior lawyer with more than 20 years of experience across a wide range of private practice and in-house environments, including Mills Oakley Lawyers, and five years as in-house legal counsel with the Australian Psychological Society.
 Jeanette is the founder and Principal of Onyx Legal, a boutique law firm that provides legal solutions for online businesses.

 Known for her practical and strategic approach, Jeanette is an experienced Board member contributing balanced and effective business governance solutions.
 In addition to her role as Chair of On the Line, Jeanette is a Member of the Queensland Law Society, the Australian Institute of Company Directors, Women on Boards and Associate Member of auDA.

 With a keen interest in psychological services, Jeanette has also written and published a wide range of articles on ethics and legal responsibilities in psychology.

 Director | October 2017

 Julianne Anderson is a finance executive who has found success leading teams in complex organisations, both within Australia and internationally.
-She is a highly regarded business partner who provides expertise in all facets of financial management and is particularly passionate about mentoring and coaching to develop careers and assist attaining professional goals.
+She is a highly regarded business partner who provides expertise in all facets of financial management and corporate governance and is passionate about mentoring and coaching the next generation of finance leaders.

 Julianne held various finance executive roles spanning a 26-year career with ExxonMobil.
-Career highlights included process change implementation, efficiency improvements, re-designed financial controls and large construction project financial management.
-At Mobil Oil New Zealand, Julianne successfully led a large team through a significant merger and assumed responsibilities for corporate governance, tax, and financial and management reporting.
+Career highlights included process change implementation, efficiency improvements, re-design of financial controls and financial management of a major construction project.
+At Mobil Oil New Zealand, Julianne successfully led a large team through a global merger and significant organisation culture change.